 Not all people like to be rewarded in the same way.
-One person might be thrilled about receiving a new camera as a reward, while another is more electrified by a copy of a rare book on their favourite topic.
+The prospect of taking part in a company-organised retreat to an exotic location might be perceived by some as a thrill and by others as an imposition.
 What matters most to one person may mean nothing to their peers.
-The Workplace Motivators model provides a framework for helping to determine which rewards might excite each person based on the unique make up of their values.
+The Driving Forces profile provides a framework for helping to determine which rewards might excite each person based on the unique make up of their values.

 This assessment measures 5 core dimensions of EI.

 Emotions are at the centre of job performance.
 They are involved in every human interaction and are a powerful factor in the equation when individuals, teams, managers and organisations as a whole work together, and especially when employees interact with their customers.
 Employees’ EQ has everything to do with the quality of decisions they make and on the results a business achieves.

 This assessment measures 23 competencies or soft skills.

 The DNA profile is so named because there are 23 soft skills that are the basis (or building blocks) for performance across many different roles.
 Understanding which competencies are most important to success in an individual’s job means that they have a clear understanding of what they need to develop in order to maximise their performance.

 This assessment measures 3 core dimensions of thought.

 Everyone's brain has a unique thought process or model through which we filter and assess our views of the world.
 These patterns of thought determine our acumen: our ability to make good judgments (related to, but different from, business acumen).
 Understanding our acumen allows us to understand our natural talents and overall potential.